Tet Offensive attacks on Da Nang: 6 February

 The fighting continued during the night and into the next day.
 From their night positions, Company G observers saw large numbers of PAVN approaching them from the north.
 The Marine company called in mortar and artillery fire.
 Battery F, 2nd Battalion, 11th Marines alone shot off some 1,200 rounds.
 Even in the face of the artillery, the PAVN continued their advance upon the Marine positions.
 Company G repulsed a number of probes throughout the night until the PAVN broke contact at dawn.
 The 3/5 Marines together with Companies F and G, 2/3 Marines then began methodically to eliminate pockets of resistance in the general area.
 In one contact about 16:45, Company M, 3/5 Marines met a force of 100 PAVN/VC troops.
 In the ensuing firefight fought at a range as close as five meters from one another with the Marines achieving the upper hand.
 According to the Marine after-action report, 3/5 Marines and the attached two companies from the 2/3rd Marines accounted for more than 320 PAVN/VC dead in less than 36 hours.

 By this time, Robertson was worried about the ability to contain the PAVN/VC offensive south of Da Nang.
 The VC R-20 and V-25th Battalions had struck again at Hội An, engaging both the Korean Marine Brigade and the 1st and 2nd Battalions of the ARVN 51st Regiment.
 PAVN battalions from the 2nd Division had eluded the Korean and ARVN defenses in the southern sector and had penetrated the defensive perimeter of the 2/3 Marines and 3/5 Marines just below the Air Base.
 While the Marine battalions successfully kept these initial assaults on the night of 5/6 February in check, Robertson was not sure how much longer they could.
 The fighting during the preceding week had drawn down the strength of the ARVN and the two Marine battalions and the PAVN 2nd Division still had uncommitted units that it could throw into the fray.
 Robertson shared these concerns with General Robert E. Cushman Jr., the III MAF commander.

 On the morning of 7 February, Westmoreland called for a special meeting of the senior U.S. commanders in I Corps.
 At the meeting Westmoreland ordered Americal Division commander General Samuel W. Koster to reinforce Danang.
-It was decided that two battalions from the Americal Division code-named ‘’Task Force Miracle’’ would be moved into the northern sector of the 3/5 Marines near Route 1 south of the Cau Do.
+It was decided that two battalions from the Americal Division code-named ‘’Task Force Miracle’’ would be moved into the northern sector of the 3/5 Marines near Route 1 south of the Cầu Đỏ.
 One battalion was to deploy immediately, with the other to deploy the next day.
 Both battalions would be under the operational control of the 1st Marine Division.
-On the afternoon of 7 February Marine helicopters deployed the 1st Battalion, 6th Infantry Regiment into the hamlet of Duong Son (1) (15.981°N 108.190°E) 2km south of Cau Do.
+On the afternoon of 7 February Marine helicopters deployed the 1st Battalion, 6th Infantry Regiment into the hamlet of Duong Son (1) (15.981°N 108.190°E) 2km south of Cầu Đỏ.